HunterBelanger/mgmc/README.md

 Carlo codes, Universes and Lattices may be used to construct more complex geometries such as for fuel assemblies found in nuclear reactors.
 Material cross sections may be provided with any number of energy groups, so long as all materials in the problem have the same number of groups.
-Currently, only isotropic scattering is supported.

 Three different particle tracking methods are available to users: surface-tracking, delta-tracking [1], and carter-tracking [2].
 Either of these